quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 #### Deterministic Environments and Sample Collection

 Background context: In deterministic environments, the transition to the next state is predictable given the current state and action.
-This makes it possible to obtain two independent samples of the next state \(S_{t+1}\) from the same initial state \(S_t\), which is crucial for the residual-gradient algorithm.
+This makes it possible to obtain two independent samples of the next state $S_{t+1}$ from the same initial state $S_t$, which is crucial for the residual-gradient algorithm.

 :p How does a deterministic environment help in obtaining two independent samples of the next state?
 ??x